33 Essential Spices I Recommend Stocking Up On

 5. Cayenne Red Pepper:

 If you like hot-flavored foods, you’re probably eating entrees made with cayenne pepper as a seasoning.
-It is very common in Mexican, Chinese, and Korean meal prep, so that’s why so many of their entrees have a spicy “kick” to them.
+It is very common in Mexican, Chinese, and Korean meal prep, which is why many of their entrees have a spicy “kick” to them.

 6. Celery Salt:

-Celery salt is made from ground celery seeds which are found in the plants we enjoy as celery stalks.
+Celery salt is made from ground celery seeds, which are found in the plants we enjoy as celery stalks.
 It has the same strong celery taste we know.
-It is a great addition to pickles, sausage meat, soups, and stews.
+It is an excellent addition to pickles, sausage meat, soups, and stews.
 Try blending it with table salt to make a different version called celery finishing salt.

 7. Cinnamon (Ground):